-Penetration of universal values into the national legal system, particularly when it comes to their possible interpretation by supranational bodies, is linked with constitutional court and the jurisdiction under the European Convention (as represented by the ECHR) lately in issues of ensuring the fundamental human rights and freedoms.
-Assessing the situation, it's important to note that the CC of the RF may be one of the first European national bodies of constitutional justice that has come to quite a significant conclusion about acknowledgment of the principal identity of constitutional rights and freedoms in accordance with the Convention and the national Constitution.
-In its turn, it suggests an opportunity to use a unified institutional law enforcement mechanism for decisions taken by both the CC of the RF and the ECHR.
+Penetration of universal values into the national legal system, particularly when it comes to their possible interpretation by supranational bodies, is linked with conflicts and collisions that have acutely occurred between the jurisdiction of national constitutional court and the jurisdiction under the European Convention (as represented by the ECHR) lately in issues of ensuring the fundamental human rights and freedoms.
+Assessing the situation, it's important to note that the CC of the RF may be one of the first European national bodies of constitutional justice that has come to quite a significant conclusion about acknowledgment of the principal identity of constitutional rights and freedoms in accordance with the Convention and the national Constitution.1 In its turn, it suggests an opportunity to use a unified institutional law enforcement mechanism for decisions taken by both the CC of the RF and the ECHR.
 It is also proved by the fact that it's not just direct influence of international (European) institutes of human rights protection on national constitutional systems, but sort of constitutionalization of generally recognized principles and norms of international law and, thereupon, penetration of intrastate legal (constitutional) bases into the field of international relations defining the European Constitutional Space among other things.